tamouse/recipes/source/_posts/2017-12-30-chicken-soup-plain-ol.markdown

 ### Additions/Mods

-- miso and/or soy/tahini to make a base for ramen
+- miso and/or soy/tahini to make a base for ramen (miso is not GF)
-- noodles, rice, potatoes, etc., to give the soup some body, but it's pretty good on its own, too
+- noodles, rice, potatoes, etc., to give the soup some body, but it's pretty good on its own, too (use GF pasta)
 - could use skin-on thighs for more flavor, but you have to skim the fat, too
 - white wine